MarkC11235/LII/README.md

 There are four steps to compile and run CastleLang.
 1. Tokenization
 The Tokenizer takes in a file with the .cl file extension and will go through the file line by line creating tokens that represent different parts of the language.
 Tokens can be keywords, different symbols like semicolons, identifiers, numbers, etc..
+In this step, include files are also processed and the tokens are added to the list of tokens, where the include statement was.
+Also, escape characters that appear in strings are processed in this step.

 2. Parsing
 The Parser takes in a list of tokens and creates an abstract syntax tree using recursive decent parsing.